JoshDoody/fsn/coach/what-is-salary-negotiation-coaching.md

 Beginning in 2018 or so, more individuals and companies began to offer Salary Negotiation Coaching services either as an add-on to other services, or occasionally as a dedicated offering.

-It is still a relatively new field with new entrants entering.
+It is still a relatively new field with new entrants easing in.

 ## <a name="why-to-hire"></a>Why should you hire a Salary Negotiation Coach?